wunki/django-salted/README.md

   share.
 - Server running on *[uWSGI]* and *[Nginx]*. uWSGI *reloads* your python code automagically.
+- *[PostgreSQL]* is installed and setup for you.
+No more explaining to your designer how to get the project running.
 - Django requirements are installed with *[Wheel]*.
 Faster installation because no more need for compilation per box.
 Also removes the dependency on PyPi.
 - Some helpfull *[Fabric]* functions.

-The repository is accomponied with a blog post we put on [Gibbon].
-Go read [Salting your Django Stack] if you want to know how this came to be.
+**The repository is accomponied with a blog post we put on [Gibbon].
+Go read [Salting your Django Stack] if you want to know how this came to be.**

 ## Requirements